avzero07/endocv-project/README.md

 # endocv-project
-Classification of Enoscopic Images from the EndoCV 2020 Dataset
+Semantic Segmentation of Enoscopic Images Using UNet-like Networks

 This Demo package contains some scripts used to showcase the results of this project.